jake-ise/aoai-python-minimal/README.md

 # Running

-- Copy `.env.example` to a file named `.env` and ddd your AOAI credentials to that file.
+- Copy `.env.example` to a file named `.env` and add your AOAI credentials to that file.

 - Install the python requirements listed in `requirements.txt`